Duties of Employer - Act Part 6, Section 54

 Under section 126(4)(c) of the Act, the burden is on the employer to show that a change in a condition of employment or termination of an employee who is pregnant or on a leave (including jury duty) under this Part is not related to the employee's pregnancy or leave.

 Any leave under Part 6 is a statutory entitlement, not something that may or may not be granted at the discretion of the employer.
 Leaves under this Part are available to employees regardless of how long they have been employed.

 Employers may not terminate an employee because of an employee’s pregnancy or a leave.

-An employer gives Alice notice of termination immediately upon her return to work after her pregnancy leave because the employer prefers the replacement employee.
+An employer gives an employee notice of termination immediately upon their return to work after a pregnancy leave because the employer prefers the replacement employee.
 This is a contravention of s.54, because the employer’s action was related to an absence authorized by this Act.

 An employer may not change a condition of employment of an employee who is pregnant or on leave without the employee’s written consent.
 Changes are only acceptable if they are unrelated to the employee’s pregnancy or leave.

 The employer must arrange an orderly return to work for the employee at the end of the leave.
 The employer must place the employee back into the position held by the employee before taking the leave, or a comparable position.
 The burden is on the employer to establish that they attempted to recall the employee.